JackFurby/explainable-concept-bottleneck-models/README.md

                         LRP rules defined in TorchLRP --use_sigmoid         Whether to include sigmoid activation before using attributes to predict Y. For end2end & bottleneck model
   --use_relu            Whether to include relu activation before using attributes to predict Y. For end2end & bottleneck model
-  --use_torchexplain    use the package and convert model to work with torchexplain --expand_dim EXPAND_DIM
+  --expand_dim EXPAND_DIM
                         Size of middle layer in CtoY model.
 Default: 0 --n_class_attr N_CLASS_ATTR